zvjaceslavs/intshare/SCADA_IoT_Energy_Home_Automation_Industrial_monitoring/template_shelly_monitoring/5.4/README.md

 # Shelly Motion

-## Description
+## Overview

-## Overview List of supported Shelly devices: * Shelly 3EM * Shelly Plug and Plug-S * Shelly Motion * more to come (I hope)...
+List of supported Shelly devices:

+* Shelly 3EM
+* Shelly Plug and Plug-S
+* Shelly Motion
+* more to come (I hope)...

 Each device has two templates to choose from, one is using HTTP calls to collect device information from API status page and other is collecting device information from MQTT broker "shellies/*/info" topic.
 Templates were tested and created on Zabbix version 5.4 but some other versions will most likely work as well.

 For more information and configuration information see [README.md](https://github.com/UniverseDevel/zabbix-templates/tree/main/shelly) at GitHub repo.
-All templates can be downloaded here as a single file or separate templates are available on GitHub. ## Author Martin Suchy ## Overview List of supported Shelly devices: * Shelly 3EM * Shelly Plug and Plug-S * Shelly Motion * more to come (I hope)...
+All templates can be downloaded here as a single file or separate templates are available on GitHub.

+## Author

+Martin Suchy

+## Overview

+List of supported Shelly devices:

+* Shelly 3EM
+* Shelly Plug and Plug-S
+* Shelly Motion
+* more to come (I hope)...

 Each device has two templates to choose from, one is using HTTP calls to collect device information from API status page and other is collecting device information from MQTT broker "shellies/*/info" topic.
 Templates were tested and created on Zabbix version 5.4 but some other versions will most likely work as well.

 For more information and configuration information see [README.md](https://github.com/UniverseDevel/zabbix-templates/tree/main/shelly) at GitHub repo.
-All templates can be downloaded here as a single file or separate templates are available on GitHub. ## Author Martin Suchy ## Overview List of supported Shelly devices: * Shelly 3EM * Shelly Plug and Plug-S * Shelly Motion * more to come (I hope)...
-Each device has two templates to choose from, one is using HTTP calls to collect device information from API status page and other is collecting device information from MQTT broker "shellies/*/info" topic.
-Templates were tested and created on Zabbix version 5.4 but some other versions will most likely work as well.
-For more information and configuration information see [README.md](https://github.com/UniverseDevel/zabbix-templates/tree/main/shelly) at GitHub repo.
-All templates can be downloaded here as a single file or separate templates are available on GitHub. ## Author Martin Suchy
+All templates can be downloaded here as a single file or separate templates are available on GitHub.

+## Author

+Martin Suchy

 ## Overview